facebook/docusaurus/admin/testing-changes-on-Docusaurus-itself.md

 ### VS Code

 Use the following code in VSCode to enable breakpoints.
-Please ensure you have a later verison of node for non-legacy debugging.
+Please ensure you have a later version of node for non-legacy debugging.

 ```
 {